josephsamela/mac-address-scrambler/README.md

 Quickly scramble you mac address -- seriously it only takes a second.

 ## The Story
-Be me.
+Be me. <br />
-Go on vacation to New Zealand.
+Go on vacation to New Zealand. <br />
-Have fun time.
+Have fun time. <br />
-Arrive at Aukland airport for flight home.
+Arrive at Aukland airport for flight home. <br />
 Take out laptop.
-Use free airport wifi.
+Use free airport wifi. <br />
 "Free" wifi expires after 45mins.
-Need to pay $$ for more. insert -->"wft.jpg"<--
+Need to pay $$ for more. <br />
+insert -->"wft.jpg"<-- <br />
-How does wifi know my time limit is expired?
+How does wifi know my time limit is expired? <br />
-Open terminal.
+Open terminal. <br />
 Ugh, BASH.
-What's the command again?
+What's the command again? <br />
-Finally change MAC address.
+Finally change MAC address. <br />
-Reconnect to wifi...and another 45min!
+Reconnect to wifi...and another 45min! <br />
-Need to make process faster.
+Need to make process faster. <br />
-Put commands into bash script.
+Put commands into bash script. <br />

 ## How to use
 Run script.
 Computer has new randomized mac address.